Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Observed Failure Modes in Orchestration

 While \texttt{INFORM} reveals structured and increasingly grounded orchestration behavior, our analysis also exposes several systematic failure modes that arise in learned multi-expert orchestration.
 Importantly, these failure modes are often invisible when systems are evaluated solely using downstream accuracy, but become apparent when inspecting attribution, interaction structure, and sequencing dynamics.
 Below, we summarize the most prominent classes of failures observed across tasks.

 \paragraph{Interaction Hub Over-Centralization.} A recurring failure mode is excessive reliance on a small number of experts that emerge as interaction hubs.
 While successor centralization is expected as the orchestrator specializes, over-centralization can lead to brittle behavior.
-In such cases, routing mass concentrates disproportionately on one or two experts, even when intrinsic attribution indicates only moderate causal importance.
+In such cases, routing mass concentrates disproportionately on one or two experts, even when intrinsic attribution indicates only moderate influence.
 This creates a single-point-of-failure: masking or perturbing the hub expert leads to cascading disruption in expert-to-expert transitions, as evidenced by the large routing KL divergences observed in the ablation studies.
 Notably, this failure mode is most pronounced on MMLU, where domain heterogeneity encourages routing through broadly competent but non-specialized experts.
+To illustrate interaction hub over-centralization in a reasoning task like GSM8K, consider a scenario where the orchestrator must solve a multi-step word problem.
+The first expert correctly calculates the necessary intermediate values.
+Instead of routing directly to a final expert that specializes in extracting and formatting the mathematical conclusion, the orchestrator routes the sequence to a mid-temperature generalist expert.
+This hub expert outputs a generic bridging statement such as, ``Now that we have the intermediate values, we can confidently proceed to the final calculation step.''
+Because this expert frequently functions as a safe, inoffensive transitional node during early training, the collaboration matrix assigns it disproportionate relational mass.
+Consequently, the orchestrator repeatedly loops through this hub, bloating the reasoning chain without advancing the actual mathematical solution, simply because it acts as a structural center of gravity.